 We enjoyed a particularly nice dinner this evening with pap (local version of polenta), stuffed butternut squash and zucchini.
 The omnivores enjoyed a starter of corn fritter, and what looked like a hearty beef stew.

 As always on a summer trip to Botswana, we were up early this morning, which was overcast and rather cool compared with the previous day.
-After the customary early breakfast, we got back into the boat for a short trip along the channel for some shing.
-Kathleen and I struck out on the shing but not everybody else did, and collectively our party caught several fair sized bream and one good sized barbel (catsh).
+After the customary early breakfast, we got back into the boat for a short trip along the channel for some fishing.
+Kathleen and I struck out on the fishing but not everybody else did, and collectively our party caught several fair sized bream and one good sized barbel (catfish).
 It was a fun and relaxing outing.
 Brunch consisted of vegetable spring rolls, salad, fresh fruit and freshly baked bread.
 The bread at Kwara is outstanding!